nehajain1991/Stylometric-Analyzer/README.md

       1.4	Task-4: Building a class for visualizing the analysis

-      In this task, each individual statistic (character, punctuation, stop-word and word length) is displayed using plots in a               horizontal way, and in stacked format so that user can understand the graph in a simple manner.
+      In this task, each individual statistic (character, punctuation, stop-word and word length) is displayed using plots in a               vertical way, and in stacked format so that user can understand the graph in a simple manner.
 The output images are stored             in a png format

       1.5	Task-5: Main method